NoemiVergopolan/page/content/publication/2021_vergopolan_yield_mapping/index.md

 # Summary.
 An optional shortened abstract.
 summary: Drought monitoring and yield prediction often rely on coarse-scale hydroclimate data or (infrequent) vegetation indexes that do not always indicate the conditions farmers face in the field.
 Consequently, decision-making based on these indices can often be disconnected from the farmer reality.
 Our study focuses on smallholder farming systems in data-sparse developing countries, and it shows how field-scale soil moisture can leverage and improve crop yield prediction and drought impact assessment.

-tags: [Maize, Crops, Mapping, Soil Moisture, HydroBlocks, Machine Learning, Droughts, Extremes, Land Surface Modeling, Remote Sensing]
+tags:
+- Crops
+- Remote Sensing
+- Soil Moisture
+- HydroBlocks
+- Machine Learning
+- Droughts
+- Extremes
+- Land Surface Modeling

 # Display this page in the Featured widget?
 featured: true